 E-safety is very important to us at Goat Lees Primary School.
-We believe that E-safety is not an area that should only be discussed once a year or just in an assembly.
-Our working party collaborated to produce an E-safety curriculm map.
-Please click here to see what your child will be discussing and learning about each term.
+We believe that E-safety is not an area that should only be discussed once a year or just in an assembly on Safer internet day.
+We have worked collaboratly across the school to produce an E-safety curriculum map which is a working document.

-As a new school, we created an e-safety working party which was made up of children (digital leaders), staff, parents and governors.
-We worked together to look at our E-safety policy, our E-safety curriculum and how we can develop this further.
-As a group, we believe that the Internet and other digital technologies are very powerful resources which can enhance and potentially transform teaching and learning when used effectively and appropriately.
+As a school, we believe that the Internet and other digital technologies are very powerful resources which can enhance and potentially transform teaching and learning when used effectively and appropriately.
 The Internet is an essential element of 21st century life for education, business and social interaction.
 Through teaching internet safety, in a variety of contexts, we strive for our children to know how to keep themselves safe on line.
 If your child has access to the internet at home, follow some simple rules to ensure their safety:

 Our e-safety policy is also available for you to read in: 'about us, policies'